Michael Baume: House of Representatives

+Senate

 In the 1984 election, Baume stood successfully as a Senate candidate in New South Wales.
 His term as Senator began on 1 July 1985, and he was re-elected in 1987 and 1993 before resigning from the Senate on 9 September 1996 to become Consul-General in New York (1996–2001).

+Later life

-There he was elected President of the Society of Foreign Consuls (1999–2001) and was awarded the medal of the Foreign Policy Association (New York) for services to US-Australian relations.
+In New York, Baume was elected President of the Society of Foreign Consuls (1999–2001) and was awarded the medal of the Foreign Policy Association (New York) for services to US-Australian relations.
 On 9 June 1999, Baume was made an Officer of the Order of Australia, "for service to the arts and the development of cultural life in Australia and internationally, to the Australian parliament and to the financial services industry."

 On his return to Australia, Baume was appointed a member of the Superannuation Complaints Tribunal for two years and was a foundation member of the Board of the United States Studies Centre at the University of Sydney.
-He is a member of the Council of the Sydney Symphony Orchestra and is a regular columnist in The Australian Financial Review.
-He is Special Counsel to Sydney public relations and government relations firm, Wells Haslem Strategic Public Affairs Pty Ltd.
+He was for many years a member of the Council of the Sydney Symphony Orchestra and for a decade was a regular columnist in The Australian Financial Review before moving to The Spectator Australia where his column appears monthly.
+He was for several years Special Counsel to former Sydney public relations and government relations firm, Wells Haslem Strategic Public Affairs Pty Ltd.